Bogotá: Tourism

 Travel and tourism's share of the city's overall GDP stands at 2.5%.
 Bogotá is responsible for 56% of the tourism that arrives to Colombia and is home to 1,423 multinational companies.

-Bogotá also ranked highly as a global city where business is done and meetings are held.
-Bogotá is a growing international meetings destination.
+Bogotá also ranks highly as a global city for doing business and holding meetings.
+Bogotá is a growing destination for international meetings.

 In 2016, Bogotá has won 50 major international events, with 12 more world-class events in progress.
 The 16th World Summit of Nobel Peace Laureates took place from 2 to 5 February 2017 in Bogotá, Colombia.
 One Young World is the preeminent global forum for young leaders, aged 18–30.
 Bogotá, Colombia is the host city for Summit 2017.

 The hotels in the historical center of La Candelaria and its surrounding areas cater to lovers of culture and the arts.
 This area also has the bulk of hostels in the city as well.
 In La Candelaria, there are many museums, including the Botero Museum and the Gold Museum.
 Close to La Candelaria is the Cerro Monserrate, which you can reach by cable car or funicular.
 The hotels located near Ciudad Salitre are intended for visitors who make short stops in Bogotá and near El Dorado International Airport.

 Important landmarks and tourist stops in Bogotá include the botanical garden José Celestino Mutis, the Quinta de Bolívar, the national observatory, the planetarium, Maloka, the Colpatria observation point, the observation point of La Calera, the monument of the American flags, and La Candelaria (the historical district of the city).
 There is also Usaquen, a colonial landmark where brunch and a flea market on Sundays is a traditional activity.
 The city has numerous green parks and amusement parks like Salitre Magico or Mundo Aventura.

 Green areas surrounding Bogotá are perfect locations for eco-tourism and hiking activities.
 In the eastern mountains of the city, just a few minutes walking from main roads, there are Quebrada La vieja and Chapinero Waterfalls, two of many green spots for sightseeing and tourism with clean air.

 There are also several areas of the city where fine restaurants can be found.
 The G Zone, the T Zone, and La Macarena are well known for their gastronomic offerings.

 Since the 2000s, major hotel chains have established themselves in the city.
 Bogotá has a great cultural diversity, coming from different regions of the country, which allows tourists to know the multiculturalism of the country without the need to travel to other cities, this includes gastronomy and different festivals.